helm/charts/incubator/sparkoperator/README.md

 $ helm install incubator/sparkoperator
 ```

-By default, the operator is installed in a namespace called "sparkoperator".
+By default, the operator is installed in a namespace called "spark-operator".
 It would be created if it does not exist.

 #### Configuration